6 ways to cope with going back to school:

 School might be very different when you go back, and how you feel about it might have changed too.
 Whatever’s happening, there are things that can help you prepare:

 Going back to school can be scary if you’re worried about keeping up with the work.
-Or that you won’t be able to get back into the routine of going to school and doing homework.
+Or that you won’t be able to get back into the school routine.

-Remember: Exams are important but they’re not the only way to a successful future.
-To help you do your best, check out our top tips for revising.
+Remember: Exams assessments are important but they’re not the only way to a successful future.

 TIPS TO BOOST YOUR CONFIDENCE

 Building your confidence can take time.
 But there are lots of things you can try to help you feel more confident in any situation.

 Bullying can make you feel alone and helpless.
 And it can make you scared to go back to school.
 But bullying is never your fault.
 No one has the right to hurt you or make you feel bad.

 You should always feel able to go to school without being bullied.
 If you’re worried about going back to school, or don’t want to go back to school because of bullying, we can help.